SoroushMe/Excelectrophy/README.md

 - Provide Different Views of the Experiment with Different Levels of Information for Subject and Experimenter in Multi-Display Setups

 ### Sample Experiments
+Current version of the software is developed to work with the following setup
 - Fixation Task
 - Receptive Field Mapping Task
 - Force Task